How to Determine What a Reasonable Settlement Would be for Your Car Accident, Work Injury or Other Personal Injury Case

 Past Medical Bills Related to Accident

-Under West Virginia law, past medical bills is the total amount you were charged for all the medical treatment you received up to the present date related to your personal injury claim.
+Under West Virginia law, past medical bills is the total amount you were charged for all the medical treatment you received up to the present date related to your car accident or other personal injury claim.
 Sometimes, however, the defendant’s insurance company may argue that some or all of your medical treatment wasn’t related to your accident.
 If that’s the case, the defendant’s insurance company may refuse to pay for some or all of your medical bills.

 If you believe the defendant’s insurance company is using any of these tactics unfairly against you, we strongly urge you to call an experienced West Virginia personal injury lawyer as soon as possible.
+West Law Firm offers Free Consultations, and we will tell you whether we think we can help you or not.

 Past Lost Wages Related to Accident